Paulescu/ml-rest-api-caching/README.md

 The idea is very simple.
 You add a fast key-value pair database to your system, for example Redis, and use it to store past predictions.

 When the first request hits the API, your cache is still empty, so you
-* genearte a new prediction with your ML model
+* generate a new prediction with your ML model
 * store it in the cache, as a key-value pair, and
 * return it to the client